-Exploring predictors' influence and predicted probabilities on the outcome
+5.6 Exploring predictors' influence and predicted probabilities on the outcome

-Testing the influence of a categorical variable
+5.6.1 Testing the influence of a categorical variable

 The above results suggest that there are differences in the association of family background (education and social class) with obesity and being overweight compared to normal/healthy BMI.
-We can test these formally, by examining the overall effect of mother's education using the test command.
+We can test these formally, by examining the overall effect of mother's education using the 'test' command.

-Command test [overweight] n016nmed = [obese] n016nmed ıt (1) [overweight]n016nmed - [obese]n016nmed = 0 Output chi2(1) = 0.80 Prob > chi2 = 0.3711
+Command test [overweight] n016nmed = [obese] n016nmed ut (1) [overweight]n016nmed - [obese]n016nmed = 0 Output chi2(1) = 0.80 Prob > chi2 = 0.3711

-We can see that there is no significant difference between the association of when the participant's mother left education and BMI.
+We can see that there is no significant difference between the association of when the participant's mother left education and the participant's own BMI in later life.